Balanced softmax cross-entropy for incremental learning with and without memory: Proposed method

 \subsection{Incremental learning baseline}

 To highlight the strengths of our proposed method, we use a simple baseline for incremental learning, denoted IL-baseline, initially proposed by \cite{wu2019large}.
-This baseline consists in a deep neural network combined with a small replay memory and optimized using two distinct losses: the Standard Softmax Cross-Entropy loss and the distillation loss.
+This baseline consists of a deep neural network combined with a small replay memory and optimized using two distinct losses: the Standard Softmax Cross-Entropy loss and the distillation loss.

-The total loss $\mathcal{L}$ used to train the model, is defined as a weighed sum of the distillation loss $\mathcal{L}_d$ and the Standard Softmax Cross-Entropy loss $\mathcal{L}_c$:
+The total loss $\mathcal{L}$ used to train the model, is defined as a weighted sum of the distillation loss $\mathcal{L}_d$ and the Standard Softmax Cross-Entropy loss $\mathcal{L}_c$:

 where $\rho$ is defined as $\frac{N_{t-1}}{N_{t}}$ with $N_t$ the total number of classes at incremental step $t$ and is used to balance the importance of the two losses.
-Depending on the number of new classes that are learned at each training step compared to the total number of classes already learned, the importance of the distillation loss is modified.
+The importance of the distillation loss is modified based on the number of new classes that are learned during the training step compared to the total number of classes that has already been learned.

-At the beginning of each incremental step $t$, the previous step parameters $\theta_{t-1}$ are first copied to initialize the new parameters $\theta_t$ and are then used to maintain the knowledge of previously learned classes using the distillation loss~\citep{hinton2015distilling,li2017learning}.
+At the beginning of each incremental step $t$, the parameters from the previous step $\theta_{t-1}$ are first copied to initialize the new parameters $\theta_t$.
+The old parameters $\theta_{t-1}$ are then used to maintain the knowledge of previously learned classes using the distillation loss~\citep{hinton2015distilling,li2017learning}.
 For each training sample $(x,y) \in \mathcal{X}_t\cup \mathcal{X}_M$, the distillation loss $\mathcal{L}_d$ is defined as:

 where $x$ is the input image, $y$ is the associated ground truth label, $z(x) = [z_1(x), ..., z_{N_t}(x)]$ is the output logits of the current model $\theta_t$, $\hat{z}(x) = [\hat{z}_1(x), ..., \hat{z}_{N_{t-1}}(x)]$ is the output logits of the model at the previous incremental step $\theta_{t-1}$ and $T$ is the temperature.